 There are many different models and approaches for effective and persuasive communications.
-Most of them are useful, but we also thought it would be useful to create a list of 10 simple things you can do to improve your presentations.Summary by The World of Work Project
+Most of them are useful, but we also thought it would be useful to create a simple, helpful list with 10 tips for better presentations.Summary by The World of Work Project

 There is a lot of advice available in relation to improving communications and presentations.
 We thought we’d like to add some of our own thoughts to that pool as well, so we’ve pulled together a list of points that we think help when preparing and delivering presentations.

 - Be clear of your own strategic goals.